GRANT APPLICATION GUIDELINES FOR IMPACT100 NWF GRANTS

-Being part of a collaborative effort does not exclude your nonprofit organization from submitting another grant application for its own project.
+Being part of a collaborative effort does not exclude the nonprofit organization from submitting another grant application for its own project.

 Grant Review Process

-- Grant Guidelines and Application: The application will be available to download in late spring from the IMPACT 100 of Northwest Florida website.
+Grant Guidelines and Application: The application will be sent to all eligible applicants (based on the organizations Letter of Intent) from Impact100 of Northwest Florida.
 Organizations must also submit various documents to accompany the application.
 Grant applications must be received by the submission deadline in June.
 The deadline will be announced in early spring.

-- Initial Document Review: IMPACT 100 of Northwest Florida Grant Workshop & Finalist Reveal and Finance Committees will conduct an initial review of all applications and contact applicants with questions or requests for information.
-If additional information is requested, it must be submitted both electronically and in paper copies by the date requested.
+Initial Document Review: Impact100 of Northwest Florida Grant Workshop & Finalist Reveal and Finance Committees will conduct an initial review of all applications and contact applicants with questions or requests for information.
+If additional information is requested, it must be submitted either electronically or in paper, depending upon the type of request.
+A due date will be given at the time of the request.
 These committees will conduct this review in July.

-- Grant Committee Final Review: After site visits are completed in September, IMPACT 100 Grant Review Committees perform a final review of the grants assigned to their committee, vote on a finalist from their grant pool, and rank remaining applicants for further review.
-Finalists are presented to the IMPACT 100 Board for final approval.
+Grant Review Committee Final Review: After site visits are completed in September, Impact100 Grant Review Committees perform a final review of the grants assigned to their committee, vote on a finalist from their grant pool, and rank remaining applicants for further review.
+Finalists are presented to the Impact100 Board for final approval.

-- Annual Meeting: Grant Finalists will be presented to the full IMPACT 100 membership to be voted on at the Annual Meeting held in November (or by absentee ballot.)
+Annual Meeting: Grant Finalists will be presented to the full Impact100 membership to be voted on at the Annual Meeting in October (or by absentee ballot.)
 Representatives of the selected grants will be allowed five minutes to speak about their organization to the membership prior to voting.

 Terms of Grants